MooersLab/pymolsnips/README.md

 $ mkdir myultisnips
 ```

-In the `myultisnips` directory you can add your own snippets or add the *UltiSnips* snippets provided above in the `ultisnippymolsnips` folder.
+In the `myultisnips` directory, you can add your own snippets and add the *UltiSnips* snippets provided above in the `ultisnippymolsnips` folder.

 ```bash
 $ cp ~/pymolsnips/ultisnippymolsnips/* .
 ```
-[Insert GIF here?]

 Because *UltiSnips* depends on Python3, you may have to install Python3 to be able to use it.
 You can point *UltiSnips* to a particular Python3 interpreter with the following command in your `.vimrc` file.